State of Illinois v. Alice Wynekoop: January 4: Trial postponed

-January 11 and 12 – Jury selection
+January 11 and 12: Jury selection

-On the first day of trial, Thursday, January 11, and out of the sight of potential jurors, Wynekoop, veiled and dressed mostly in black, was transported from the jail to within about 30 feet of her seat in a wheelchair and then with support walked to her chair the rest of the way in accordance with a ruling of the judge that demonstrations of her frailty should not be permitted to impact jurors and their deliberations.
-Judge David also ruled that defendant's relatives would not be permitted to wear clothing expressive of mourning, stating "There will be no scenes in this case."
-Outside the courtroom a crowd of 600 (others reported "thousands") tried to push their way in, as if attending "a Hollywood premier," but only 100 were allowed so as to make room for those men (women were not permitted to serve as jurors in Illinois) who were called to duty, along with witnesses for both state and defense.
-Four jurors had been approved and three others tentatively selected by end of first day.
-One writer summed up the day saying, "one person was almost forgotten – Rheta Gardner Wynekoop, the murder victim."
+On the first day of trial, Thursday, January 11, Wynekoop, veiled and dressed mostly in black, was transported from the jail to within about 30 feet of her seat in a wheelchair and then walked with support the rest of the way to her chair; in accordance with a ruling of the judge that demonstrations of her frailty should not be permitted to impact jurors and their deliberations, this was done out of sight of the candidate jurors.
+Judge David also ruled that the defendant's relatives would not be permitted to wear clothing expressive of mourning, stating, "There will be no scenes in this case."
+Outside the courtroom a crowd of 600 (others reported "thousands") tried to push their way in, as if attending "a Hollywood premiere," but only 100 were allowed in so as to make room for those men (women were not yet permitted to serve as jurors in Illinois) who were called to duty, along with witnesses for both state and defense.
+Four jurors had been approved and three others tentatively selected by the end of the first day.
+One writer summed up the day saying, "one person was almost forgotten — Rheta Gardner Wynekoop, the murder victim."

-Wynekoop was variously described as "ashen faced, and heavily veiled, huddled in her chair as if to withdraw from the court's proceedings," as "composed" as prospective jurors were asked if they could inflict the electric chair as a penalty, and as exhibiting detachment except for "the almost constant swinging of one of her narrow feet," attributed by the reporter to agitation.
+Wynekoop was variously described as "ashen-faced and heavily veiled, huddled in her chair as if to withdraw from the court's proceedings"; as "composed" when prospective jurors were asked if they were willing to impose the electric chair; and as exhibiting detachment except for "the almost constant swinging of one of her narrow feet," attributed by the reporter to agitation.
 The remaining five jurors were selected the following day, and the twelve were sworn in before court was adjourned for the weekend.
-Wynekoop's family, except for Earle, was present.
+Most of Wynekoop's family was present; Earle was not.
 Police had been searching for Earle for further questioning and were stationed at the Wynekoop home to intercept Earle if he should return.

-Over the weekend Wynekoop issued a statement expressing a word of thanks for the number of Irish men on the jury, as "the Irish are an exceptionally sympathetic people," and for novels she was given.
+Over the weekend Wynekoop issued a statement expressing a word of thanks for the number of Irish men on the jury, as "the Irish are an exceptionally sympathetic people"; and for some novels she had been given.
 She stated that she was turning to her Bible for comfort.
 She said she was confident in "the intelligence of the jury," which she stated had been "fairly picked."
 She also said, "I am innocent of the monstrous crime and confident of the ability of my attorneys to prove my innocence."
-A controversy over whether Wynekoop's formal account of Rheta's death was a "statement" or "confession" also arose.
+A controversy arose over whether Wynekoop's formal account of Rheta's death had been a "statement" or "confession."

-January 15 - Trial begins
+January 15: Trial begins

-On Monday, January 15, the first day of trial, a medical report stated that Wynekoop had the previous night suffered the fourth "heart attack" or "coronary spasm" since she had been jailed.
-Wynekoop stated, however, "I know that I am dying, but you shall not stop the trial."
+On Monday, January 15, the first day of trial, a medical report stated that Wynekoop had the previous night suffered her fourth "heart attack" or "coronary spasm" since she had been jailed.
+Wynekoop remarked, "I know that I am dying, but you shall not stop the trial."